The Spark That Led Me to Become an RF Engineer

 A Lifelong Journey of Curiosity and Innovation

 Eventually, I found a way to take the rocket apart and was fascinated by what was inside.
 But, of course, taking things apart is what little kids do, so this wouldn’t be the first time, nor the last, that my curiosity would lead me down this path.
 That Rocket Radio was the first spark of interest in radio technology, which eventually fanned the fire of my passion for electronics and engineering.
+I kept experimenting with radio technology throughout my teenage years, you can read more on that here.

 While there are plenty more stories to come, this early moment in my childhood reminds me that we often discover our passions early in life, yet so few of us can pursue those dreams throughout adulthood.
 That curiosity I discovered at age seven still drives me to lead my team at Radio Design Group to find ways to be creative and innovate “impossible” solutions for our customers.
 Get in touch with us today to see how we can create the impossible for you!